sam-karl/PyLauncher/README.md

 1. Flask Web Launcher: Launches a Flask app to serve static built web files.
 2. Script Launcher: Looks for Python scripts within a scripts folder and presents a GUI for selecting and launching the desired script.

+I originally created this script to enable my corporate team to easily use the Python scripts and web apps I developed.
+It requires no technical knowledge of environment management or dependency installation, making it accessible for all users.

 # Getting Started
 • Windows OS: PyLauncher uses batch files (.bat), so it's designed for Windows environments.